Gigaspaces/xap-docs/site/content/xap120adm/network-multicast.markdown

 192.168.10.127   Mylinux
 ```

-{{% tip %}}
+{{% note %}}
 Make sure all network machines can ping each other.
 You might need to list all the network machines' IPs as part of each machine's `hosts` file, or have a DHCP server configured.
-{{% /tip %}}
+{{% /note %}}

-Before running GigaSpaces, make sure your network interface supports multicast, and the appropriate routes are properly configured.
+Before running XAP, make sure your network interface supports multicast, and the appropriate routes are properly configured.

 To check if your network interface supports multicast, run the following `ifconfig`: